jessepav/lacygoill-wiki-backup/weechat/debug.md

 ### When I'm running it, it complains about some libraries!

-    Error: API mismatch for plugin "/usr/local/lib/weechat/plugins/xfer.so" (current API: "20190615-01",~ plugin API: "20190624-01"), failed to load~
+    Error: API mismatch for plugin "/usr/local/lib/weechat/plugins/xfer.so" (current API: "20190615-01",˜ plugin API: "20190624-01"), failed to load˜
-    If plugin "xfer" is old/obsolete, you can delete this file.~
+    If plugin "xfer" is old/obsolete, you can delete this file.˜

 The local binary may use some libraries from the installed WeeChat package.
 If that's an  issue, don't just run  the compiled binary; install it  first as a